Wasp Bombs & Foggers (Effective for Wasps & Yellow Jackets?)

 Final Words

-So, if you have a wasp infestation inside your house or any room which can be closed properly after starting a wasp bug bomb, then use it.
+If you have a wasp infestation inside your house or any room which can be sealed while using a wasp bug bomb, then use it.
+The bug bomb will kill all the wasps, yellow jackets, and hornets present in your house.

-And, don’t forget to use your desired method of attack well after midnight or very early in the morning when they’re all present in the nest.
+Don’t forget to use your desired method of attack well after midnight or very early in the morning when they’re all present in the nest.

 Want to Let the Pros Handle It?